Hello, this is Ryuta Hamamoto from TIMEWELL.

 Supplement: the 17 rare earth elements and the "medium and heavy" group

-Rare earths comprise 17 elements in total: the 15 lanthanides plus scandium (Sc) and yttrium (Y).
-Despite the name "rare," their abundance in the Earth's crust is not extremely low; the essential point is that the places where they can be economically separated and refined are concentrated in a few locations.
-Industry generally organizes them as follows.
+Rare earths comprise 17 elements: the 15 lanthanides plus scandium (Sc) and yttrium (Y).
+Despite the name "rare," crustal abundance is not extremely low; the choke point is where separation and refining can be done economically.
+Industry groups them as follows.

 | Category | Main elements | Main uses |